effektif/effektif/README.md

 # Feature highlights

-* Create workflows in Java, BPMN or with our online workflow builder (coming soon).
+* Create workflows in Java, JSON, BPMN or with our online workflow builder (coming soon).
-* Keep track of user tasks and other wait states
+* Specify flows including user tasks and other wait states
+* Keeps track of workflow instances state, position in the diagram and data
 * Easy configuration of reminders, escalations and other persistent timers
 * Intuitive Java API & REST API
 * Apache 2.0 license